csev/dj4e/assn/dj4e_ads1.md

-__Important Note:__ If you find you have a problem saving files in the PythonAnywhere system using their browser-based editor, you might need to turn off your ad blocker for this site - weird bt true.
+__Important Note:__ If you find you have a problem saving files in the PythonAnywhere system using their browser-based editor, you might need to turn off your ad blocker for this site - weird but true.

 (1) Create a new `ads` application within your `mysite` project: